jmhutchison/QGIS-Training-Manual/vector_analysis/basic_analysis.rst

 of an important road.

 But look closer: it looks like there are joins between different sections of road!
-That's not nice.
-Remove that layer and let's try again:
+That is not nice.
+Remove that layer and let us try again:

 .. image:: ../_static/vector_analysis/022.png
    :align: center